ThomasWillumsen/dotnet-api-boilerplate/README.md

 - CQRS architecture and mediator pattern
 - The API is documented using Swagger UI at `/index.html`.
 - An SQL Server database is administered using Entity Framework and the code-first principle with migrations.
-- Fundamental account managagement with login, reset password, update password etc.
+- Account API with login, reset password, update password etc.
 - Authorization with bearer tokens
 - SendGrid integration for sending emails